-- If you pay at the end of your bill cycle for the previous month's charges, you'll see prorated monthly charges, overages, one-time charges, taxes, etc.
+- If you pay at the end of your bill cycle for the previous month's charges, you'll have prorated monthly charges, overages, one-time charges, taxes, etc.

 - If you pay at the beginning of the bill cycle for upcoming usage, you'll receive a credit for the time your service was fully suspended on the first bill after the suspension.